hyeuk-jung/Udacity_DSND_Term2/Part 10. Experimental Design & Recommendation Engines/README.md

 ## Part 10-2: Recommendation Engines

  ### 1. Introduction to Recommendation Engines
    > Learn about the main ideas associated with recommendation engines.
-This includes techniques and measures of effectiveness.
+This includes techniques and measures of effectiveness.  <br>
+   > Data used in this section: MovieTweetings - [White paper](http://crowdrec2013.noahlab.com.hk/papers/crowdrec2013_Dooms.pdf), [Github account set up](https://github.com/sidooms/MovieTweetings), [Simon Doom's slides](https://www.slideshare.net/simondooms/movie-tweetings-a-movie-rating-dataset-collected-from-twitter)

    1. Knowledge Based Recommendations
       * Knowledge-based recommendations: Knowledge about the item or user preferences are used to make a recommendation.